DPDK/dpdk/doc/guides/prog_guide/eventdev/event_dma_adapter.rst

 DPDK :doc:`eventdev library <eventdev>` provides event driven programming model with features to schedule events.
-:doc:`DMA device library <dmadev>` provides an interface to DMA poll mode drivers that support DMA operations.
+:doc:`../dmadev` provides an interface to DMA poll mode drivers that support DMA operations.
 Event DMA adapter is intended to bridge between the event device and the DMA device.